haroldthimbleby/REED/README.md

 This article takes an NHS criminal trial as a case study, and justifies numerous learning outcomes highlighted by the REED approach that will be of value to the NHS and other computer users.
 The NHS’s on-going lack of awareness of serious computer management failure and evidential problems emphasizes the importance of resourcing non-technical dialogue-based approaches like REEDs to support more reliable computer management and the use of more reliable computer evidence.

-See [htt](https://www.harold.thimbleby.net/reeds/) for papers and other resources.
+See [web home page](https://www.harold.thimbleby.net/reeds/) for papers and other resources.

 This Git repository has the C code of the very prototype Unix/Darwin tool, reed